Border Buckaroos

 Border Buckaroos is a 1943 American Western film written and directed by Oliver Drake.
 The fourth of Producers Releasing Corporation Texas Rangers film series, the film was shot at Corriganville movie ranch, and released on June 15, 1943.

-Premise
+Plot

 A trio of Texas Rangers impersonate a gunslinger for hire and a co-inheritor of a ranch with the goal to "play both ends against the middle" to solve a murder of a rancher.